-- (1) serve as the Executive Secretary to the Board and be responsible for the formulation of a monthly agenda and board minutes; - (2) be responsible for the day-to-day administration of the retirement system including the promulgation of administrative decisions; - (3) submit to the Board for its approval an annual budget for the administrative operation of the retirement system; - (4) provide an organizational chart of the retirement system to the board; - (5) make available to the Board the findings of all external and internal audits of the retirement system; - (6) secure the services of a medical advisor and such physicians, as required, to conduct medical examinations as required by law or as requested by the Disability Committee;
+- (a) be in charge of administration of the Retirement System, and shall serve as secretary to the Retirement Board; - (b) be responsible for the formulation of a monthly agenda and board minutes;

+- (c) be responsible for the day-to-day administration of the retirement system including the promulgation of administrative decisions; - (d) submit to the Board for its approval an annual budget for the administrative operation of the retirement system; - (e) provide an organizational chart of the retirement system to the board; - (f) make available to the Board the findings of all external and internal audits of the Retirement System; - (g) secure the services of a medical advisor and such physicians, as required, to conduct medical examinations as required by law or as requested by the Retirement Board or the Disability Subcommittee; - (h) secure the services of lawyers, as necessary, to serve as hearing officers in conjunction with Regulation No. 4 of the promulgated rules of the Employees' Retirement System; - (i) represent the system as necessary before the Legislature and the State Investment Commission (SIC); - (j) represent the system and the State of Rhode Island within the National Association of State Retirement Administrators and other national public retirement organizations.